Elmer Fudd: Later appearances

-Arthur Q. Bryan died in 1959, but the character was not completely retired at that time.
+Arthur Q. Bryan died in 1959, but the character was not completely retired from the Golden Age of Animation until Crows' Feat (1962).
 Elmer made appearances in several television specials in the 1970s and 1980s, and some cameo roles in two of the Looney Tunes feature-film compilations.
 Elmer made a brief headshot cameo appearance in the final scene of Who Framed Roger Rabbit (1988) with the other famous characters.

 Elmer appeared frequently in the animated series Tiny Toon Adventures as a teacher at Acme Looniversity, where he was the idol and favorite teacher of Elmyra Duff, the slightly deranged animal lover who resembles Elmer in basic head design, name and lack of intellect.
-On the other hand, a younger version of him makes a single appearance in the episode Plucky's Dastardly Deed, and is named "Egghead Jr", the "smartest kid in class".
-Elmer made cameos in Animaniacs, one in Turkey Jerky, and another in the Pinky and the Brain short, Don't Tread on Us.
+On the other hand, a younger version of him makes a single appearance in the episode "Plucky's Dastardly Deed", and is named "Egghead Jr", the "smartest kid in class".
+Elmer made cameos in Animaniacs, one in "Turkey Jerky", and another in the Pinky and the Brain short, "Don't Tread on Us".

 Elmer also had a guest starring appearance in Histeria! in the episode "The Teddy Roosevelt Show", in a sketch where he portrayed Gutzon Borglum.
 This sketch depicts Elmer/Gutzon's construction of Mount Rushmore, accompanied by Borglum's son Lincoln, portrayed by Loud Kiddington.
 Elmer made another appearance on Histeria!, this time in his traditional role, during a sketch where the bald eagle trades places with the turkey during Thanksgiving weekend, featured in the episode "Americana".

-Elmer also appeared in The Sylvester & Tweety Mysteries in the first-season episode A Ticket to Crime as detective Sam Fudd; at the end he took off his clothes and turned into Elmer.
+Elmer also appeared in The Sylvester & Tweety Mysteries in the first-season episode "A Ticket to Crime" as detective Sam Fudd; at the end he took off his clothes and turned into Elmer.
 Elmer appears as part of the TuneSquad team in Space Jam (1996).
 In one scene during the game, he and Yosemite Sam shoot out the teeth of one of the Monstars dressed in black suits while Misirlou is heard in the background, a reference TNG be early films of Quentin Tarantino.